- TOP 10 LIST

 Here are our top tips for success:

-As negotiators we put ourselves in the shoes of the other party to understand their world view.
+As negotiators, we put ourselves in the shoes of the other party to understand their worldview.
 This is also key to designing digital workflows.
-Once we understand what success looks like for our customer we can properly design touch points which will work for them.
+Once we understand what success looks like for our customers we can properly design touchpoints that will work for them.

 As with any change program, we need to keep our messaging simple, using the language of our stakeholders.
 We need to keep interfaces and reports simple and use chatbots or guided buying to help the end user through the process.

 3 Map out tailored experiences for your users

 Everyone likes to feel special and it’s no different with our stakeholders.
 Tailored interfaces and reports are easier and cheaper in today’s flexible systems and make for simple, direct and relevant interactions with Procurement.

 4 Do your research on the technology market

 Things are changing quickly and new solutions are cropping up all the time.
 Keep abreast of what’s going on and how these solutions might be plugged into your hub.
 Not just procurement solutions either; look at business efficiency tools such as document management, e-signatures etc.